 In this capacity you can work within the public sector, for employers such as the Civil Service, the National Health Service (NHS), which recruits candidates for its Graduate Management Training Scheme, and local government, which operates the National Graduate Development Programme.

 When it comes to consultancy, large companies, particularly those in the financial sector, offer a variety of opportunities.
 In fact, the 'big four' accountancy firms - Deloitte, EY, KPMG and PwC - are among some of the most well-known organisations offering graduate consultancy roles.

-The Guardian UK 300: Top consulting employers (2016) also lists companies such as McKinsey & Company, IBM, Boston Consulting Group, Accenture and Bain & Company as some of the best consultancy organisations to work for.
+The Guardian UK 300: Top consulting employers 2017/18 also lists companies such as McKinsey & Company, Boston Consulting Group, IBM, Accenture, Bain & Company and PA Consulting Group as some of the best consultancy organisations to work for.

 Other notable consultancies that recruit graduates include:

 - Oliver Wyman

 Consultants can be found in other sectors too, including healthcare, retail, and energy and utilities.
 However, these roles are often for those with expertise and experience in the specific industry, rather than entry-level graduates.

 While large organisations in the sector often offer impressive graduate packages, over 99% of the 5.7 million UK businesses are small and medium sized enterprises (SMEs), so it's worth sending a speculative application or enquiry to discover what these companies can provide when searching for work.